huyendoesstuff/huyendoesstuff.github.io/README.md

 # huyendoesstuff

 Hi!
 It's Huyen here.
-I love writing and I wanted to have a simple themed blog, so here we are: [huyendoesstuff.github.io](https://huyendoesstuff.github.io).
+I like to write and wanted to have a simple-themed blog, so here we are: [huyendoesstuff.github.io](https://huyendoesstuff.github.io).

 I also like doing stuff, hence the name.